tsdat/tsdat/docs/tutorials/vap_pipelines.md

 We will go over the "vap_gps" pipeline next to run through setting up a basic VAP pipeline configuration.

-## GPS Averaging Pipeline
+## Timeseries Bin-Averaging Pipeline ("vap-gps")

-This particular VAP takes the ingest timeseries data, bins the data and averages it at 10 minute intervals (bin-averaging).
+The "vap_gps" pipeline is a VAP that fetches ingest timeseries data, bins the data and averages it at 10 minute intervals (bin-averaging).
 GPS data is used here, but this example pertains to any timeseries.

 We'll go over the key differences between the ingest and VAP pipelines setups, starting with how to run a VAP on the command line, then running through